Tobacco Use and Dependence: An Updated Review of Treatments 19-22

 - Explain why tobacco dependence is a chronic disease

-- Assist users attempting to quit with strategies designed to prevent relapse
+- Assist tobacco users in their quit attempt with strategies designed to prevent relapse

-- Implement appropriate strategies to assist special populations of smokers
+- Implement appropriate strategies to assist populations disparately affected by tobacco dependence to quit

 Michael C Fiore, MD, MPH